stevens68/marble-maze/README.md

 - 2nd dimension: angular velocity (x, y, z)
 - 3rd dimension: velocity (x, y, z)

-Note, that the position of the planes is not part of a state as the position of the marble implies it.
+Note, that the tilt angle of the planes is not part of a state.

 ### rewards